 We do not allow the vendors who help us process transactions to sell or give away your information

-At the Henley Homes Group we recognise that slavery and human trafficking are significant human rights issues and are committed to taking appropriate and proportionate steps to mitigate the risk of these occurring within our business and our supply chain.
+At the Henley Homes Group, we recognise that slavery and human trafficking are significant human rights issues and we are committed to adherence to the Modern Slavery Act 2015 and are taking appropriate and proportionate steps to mitigate the risk of these occurring within our business and our supply chain.

-We have agreed management responsibility for this policy and statement and received unanimous endorsement from our Key Principals and our Board in March 2019.
+We have agreed management responsibility for this policy and statement and have received unanimous endorsement from our Key Principals and our Board.

 The steps that we take to mitigate risks in relation to each of these areas are as follows: